benOesing/chaos-recipe-overlay/README.md

 This application queries the official POE website for your selected stashtabs, parses the input for unidentified rares that can be used in the chaos recipe and displays the amount you got in the overlay.
 If your stash contains more than the maximum sets you want to complete at the same time, it hides those items in the "chaos_items_filter.filter" file and combines it with a chosen filter into a new filter file.

 ## Extra Setup:
-1. Download the newest release of [this fork](https://github.com/benOesing/chaos-recipe-overlay/releases/tag/v0.1).
+1. Download the newest release of [this fork](https://github.com/benOesing/chaos-recipe-overlay/releases).

-2. You need to move the included filter file "chaos_items_filter.filter" (Some credits to Pathofmatth) into your POE Filter folder.
+2. You need to move the included filter file "chaos_items_filter.filter" into your POE Filter folder.

 3. Launch the application.